Everything You Need to Know about Using a Tether with Your Carseat

 Clip it on, snug it up, and go.
 Yep, it’s that easy.
 Why haven’t you done it yet?
 Ohhhh, right, if it was that easy, you would have done it already.
 Of course!
-Sometimes there are snags to using it, but that’s why you have techs at your disposal to call or question at car-seat.org.
+Sometimes there are snags to using it, but that’s why you have techs at your disposal to call or question at car-seat.org and our Facebook help group.
 But first, have you consulted your manuals?
 That’s right, you’ve got to read your carseat and vehicle manuals.
 Power to parents and caregivers!

 Tethers have been on forward-facing carseats since September 1, 1999, and they’ve been on Canadian carseats since 1980.
 Tether anchors, the hardware in vehicles to which you attach the tether, were phased in beginning with vehicles manufactured on September 1, 1999 (model year, aka MY, 2000), and all minivans, SUVs, and light trucks had to have tether anchors starting September 1, 2000 (MY 2001).
 Keep in mind that the actual date of manufacture of the vehicle is more important than the MY because a vehicle can be considered a particular MY vehicle before the September 1 release date.
 Got it?
 Look at the sticker on the driver’s side door and it should tell you when it was made.
 Now if all of that is gibberish to you and your car is MY 2001 and newer, don’t worry about a thing—you’ve got tether anchors, so use them!

-Now you’re possibly thinking that your car was made before September 1, 1999, even maybe in 1995.
+What if the car you are driving was made before September 1, 1999, even maybe in 1995.
 You’re definitely thinking that it doesn’t have tether anchors.
-That may not be a problem at all.
-Most vehicles can be retrofitted with tether anchors—yep, you can have a tether anchor installed, painlessly in many cases.
+That may not be a problem—maybe.
+Most vehicles can be retrofitted with tether anchors—IF you can find the parts now.
 If you’re handy, you may even be able to DIY.
 Awesome!
 Because it is a safety feature, some vehicle manufacturers offer a free installation program, others will do it for a reduced fee.
-If you want to DIY, all you need is a part number (the General Child Safety Seat Questions, Help and Advice at www.car-seat.org is helpful for that), a torque wrench plus some instructions, and about $15 for the part.
+If you want to DIY, all you need is a part number (again, we can help you at our help groups: car-seat.org or Facebook), a torque wrench plus some instructions, and about $15 for the part.
 For installation programs, contact your service department with the following information:

 |Ford, Lincoln, Mercury||R7C (dealership billing code)|